flick-23/HacktoberFest/README.md

 ## Things you can contribute to

+- Contribute adding front-end website templates (More preference will be given to PR's of front end webiste templates)
 - Repo contain folders of all the data structures and algorithms topic.
 You can **add a solution** to a question ( present in the readme of particular topic folder) that is unanswered.
-- Contribute adding front-end website templates
 - you can **update existing solution** with a better one ( better complexity).
 - Participants can even **add new questions** and solutions of their interest.
 - **solve issues** raised by other people or yourself.